-1. What different time limits are available on: a.
-DP probes? b.
-I 2 probes?
+1. What is the procedure for focussing a probe?
 2. Why is it suggested that the probe is inserted as soon after intubation as possible?
 3. Which depth markers are used for: a.
 Oral insertion? b.
 Nasal insertion?
 4. What should a descending aortic waveform sound like?
 5. What is the optimal colour of a descending aortic waveform?

-4. The CardioQ-ODM+
+4. The ODM+